 Do not give this medicine to anyone else, even if you think they have the same condition as you.

 Be careful driving or operating machinery until you know how Minims Phenylephrine Eye Drops affects you.

 This medicine generally does not cause any problems with your ability to drive a car or operate machinery.
 However, it may cause stinging and transient blurred vision at the time of application and sufficient time should be allowed to regain clear vision before driving or operating hazardous machinery.

-Tell your doctor or pharmacist if you do not feel well while you a
+Tell your doctor or pharmacist if you do not feel well while you are

 using Minims Phenylephrine Eye Drops.

 This medicine helps most people but it may have unwanted effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.